Mugilan-Codes/book-library/README.md

 ## Todo

 1. Refactor Code
-1. Add Local Storage or Firebase Storage
+1. Add Local Storage
 1. Convert from tables to cards
 1. Ability to add images
 1. Editing the Book
+1. Change to firebase storage when UI is clean

 ## Resources